JewelsHovan/Datathon-Analytical-Avengers/README.md

-# Datathon 2024-Analytical-Aces
+# Datathon 2024 - Analytical Aces
-A collaborative repository by Team 10: Analytical Aces, dedicated to analyzing and deriving insights from greenhouse gas emissions data across various industries.
-Our goal is to uncover patterns, trends, and potential strategies for reducing environmental impact, leveraging data science and analytics to contribute to sustainable solutions.
+Welcome to the collaborative repository of Team 10: Analytical Aces.
+Our mission is to delve into greenhouse gas emissions data across various industries, uncovering patterns, trends, and strategizing on reducing environmental impacts.
+Through the lens of data science and analytics, we aim to contribute to sustainable solutions.

 ## Problem Statement

-In the face of accelerating climate change, our team is focused on analyzing greenhouse gas emissions data with the intent to propose strategies for universities to significantly reduce their carbon footprint.
-We see opportunities in identifying major sources of emissions and proposing solutions within areas like waste management, energy use, and transportation.
+As climate change accelerates, our focus sharpens on greenhouse gas emissions data analysis.
+Our objective is to draft strategies for universities to significantly curtail their carbon footprint, pinpointing major emissions sources and suggesting improvements in waste management, energy consumption, and transportation.

 ## Proposed Solution

-To support decision-making for universities, we're developing a tool/dashboard to empower key stakeholders.
-This tool will:

-* Visualize a  university's current carbon footprint.
-* Highlight emissions reduction potential based on actionable changes.
+We're crafting a tool/dashboard designed to aid university decision-makers by:
+- Showcasing potential emissions reductions through actionable modifications.
-* Provide an ESG-inspired rating to emphasize environmental responsibility, potentially improving investor appeal.
+- Introducing an ESG-inspired rating to underscore environmental stewardship, potentially enhancing investor attraction.

 ## Team Members

-- **Gretchen Lam** - Specializes in data visualization using seaborn, Altair, and pandas for insightful data representation.
+- **Gretchen Lam** - Expert in data visualization with seaborn, Altair, and pandas.
-- **Julien Hovan** - Brings expertise in web development, statistical analysis, and data analysis with R/Python, Microsoft Azure, and PowerBi.
+- **Julien Hovan** - Skilled in web development, statistical analysis, and data analysis with R/Python, Microsoft Azure, and PowerBi.
-- **Luis Gallego** - Python expert with a focus on Pytorch, SKlearn for advanced analysis, and visualization techniques.
+- **Luis Gallego** - Specializes in Python, with a focus on Pytorch, SKlearn for cutting-edge analysis and visualization.
 - **Rajeev Prasad** -
-- **Chris Pleman** - Data visualization authority with proficiency in Altair, Power BI, pandas, and NumPy for robust analytical solutions.
+- **Chris Pleman** - Authority in data visualization, proficient in Altair, Power BI, pandas, and NumPy.

 ## Current RoadMap

-- **Finalize Focused Problem Statement** - Prioritize addressing emissions reductions strategies specifically for universities.
+- **Finalize Focused Problem Statement** - Concentrate on emission reduction strategies for universities.
-- **Data Exploration and Visualization** - Target emission sources on university campuses with the goal of proposing waste-to-energy and other mitigation tactics.
+- **Data Exploration and Visualization** - Identify emission sources in university settings to propose waste-to-energy and other mitigation strategies.
-- **Dashboard Development** - Create a proof-of-concept and a mock-up dashboard featuring carbon footprint visualization, impact of changes, and an ESG-inspired score.
+- **Dashboard Development** - Develop a proof-of-concept and a mock-up dashboard to visualize carbon footprints, the impact of proposed changes, and an ESG-inspired score.
-- **Presentation** - Craft a compelling narrative explaining the problem, solution, and the anticipated benefits for universities including cost savings, sustainability leadership, and enhanced student and investor appeal.
+- **Presentation** - Create a compelling story around the identified problem, proposed solution, and expected benefits for universities, including cost savings, leadership in sustainability, and increased appeal to students and investors.

+## Plan of Action
+In our journey to foster data transparency, we are embracing a second approach centered around individuals and local communities (state, city, county).
+We believe in the power of consumer choices and policy voting to drive meaningful change.
+By making information on emissions and climate change accessible, we aim to empower individuals to make informed decisions and advocate for substantial policy changes.
+Our application is designed to be a catalyst for this transformation, enabling users to become active participants in shaping a sustainable future through increased awareness and actionable insights.

+---